|9-28.010||Foundational Principles of Corporate Prosecution|

 9-28.720 - Cooperation: Disclosing the Relevant Facts

 Eligibility for cooperation credit is not predicated upon the waiver of attorney-client privilege or work product protection.
-Instead, the sort of cooperation that is most valuable to resolving allegations of misconduct by a corporation and its officers, directors, employees, or agents is disclosure of the relevant facts concerning such misconduct.
+Instead, the sort of cooperation that is most valuable to resolving allegations of misconduct by a corporation and its officers, directors, employees, or agents is timely disclosure of the relevant facts concerning such misconduct.
 In this regard, the analysis parallels that for a non-corporate defendant, where cooperation typically requires disclosure of relevant factual knowledge and not of discussions between an individual and his attorneys.

 Thus, when the government investigates potential corporate wrongdoing, it seeks the relevant facts.
 For example, how and when did the alleged misconduct occur?
 Who promoted or approved it?
 Who was responsible for committing it?
 In this respect, the investigation of a corporation differs little from the investigation of an individual.
 In both cases, the government needs to know the facts to achieve a just and fair outcome.
 The party under investigation may choose to cooperate by disclosing the facts, and the government may give credit for the party's disclosures.
-If a corporation wishes to receive credit for such cooperation, which then can be considered with all other cooperative efforts and circumstances in evaluating how fairly to proceed, then the corporation, like any person, must disclose the relevant facts of which it has knowledge.
+If a corporation wishes to receive credit for such cooperation, which then can be considered with all other cooperative efforts and circumstances in evaluating how fairly to proceed, then the corporation, like any person, must timely disclose the relevant facts of which it has knowledge.

 (a) Disclosing the Relevant Facts—Facts Gathered Through Internal Investigation

 Individuals and corporations often obtain knowledge of facts in different ways.
 An individual knows the facts of his or others' misconduct through his own experience and perceptions.
 A corporation is an artificial construct that cannot, by definition, have personal knowledge of the facts.
 Some of those facts may be reflected in documentary or electronic media like emails, transaction or accounting documents, and other records.
 Often, the corporation gathers facts through an internal investigation.
 Exactly how and by whom the facts are gathered is for the corporation to decide.
 Many corporations choose to collect information about potential misconduct through lawyers, a process that may confer attorney-client privilege or attorney work product protection on at least some of the information collected.
 Other corporations may choose a method of fact-gathering that does not have that effect—for example, having employee or other witness statements collected after interviews by non-attorney personnel.
 Whichever process the corporation selects, the government's key measure of cooperation must remain the same as it does for an individual: has the party timely disclosed the relevant facts about the putative misconduct?
 That is the operative question in assigning cooperation credit for the disclosure of information—not whether the corporation discloses attorney-client or work product materials.
 Accordingly, a corporation should receive the same credit for disclosing facts contained in materials that are not protected by the attorney-client privilege or attorney work product as it would for disclosing identical facts contained in materials that are so protected.
-On this point the Report of the House Judiciary Committee, submitted in connection with the attorney-client privilege bill passed by the House of Representatives (H.R.
+On this point the Report of the House Judiciary Committee, submitted in connection with the attorney-client privilege bill passed by the House of Representatives in 2007 (H.R.
 3013), comports with the approach required here:

 [A]n ... attorney of the United States may base cooperation credit on the facts that are disclosed, but is prohibited from basing cooperation credit upon whether or not the materials are protected by attorney-client privilege or attorney work product.
 As a result, an entity that voluntarily discloses should receive the same amount of cooperation credit for disclosing facts that happen to be contained in materials not protected by attorney-client privilege or attorney work product as it would receive for disclosing identical facts that are contained in materials protected by attorney-client privilege or attorney work product.
 There should be no differentials in an assessment of cooperation (i.e., neither a credit nor a penalty) based upon whether or not the materials disclosed are protected by attorney-client privilege or attorney work product.